Marianito412/Python/README.md

 ## Contribution

-I don't know why you would contribute to this mess of a repo, but i appreaciate it.
+I don't know why you would contribute to this mess of a repo, but I appreciate it.
 Pull requests are, of course, welcome.
 If you want to submit a whole project or a major overhaul, open an Issue to allow for conversation over the commit.